 The goal of The Clearing House and Bank Policy Institute's Annual Conference is to deepen the understanding of the shifting regulatory environment and the rapidly changing payments landscape.

-Keynote Remarks: Ryan Crocker, Lifelong U.S. Diplomat, Diplomat in Residence at Princeton University
+Lifelong U.S. Diplomat, Diplomat in Residence, Princeton University

-Keynote Remarks: Joseph Otting, Comptroller of the Currency, Office of the Comptroller of the Currency
+Featured Speaker: Joseph Otting Comptroller of the Currency, Office of the Comptroller of the Currency

 Technology, changing consumer demands, regulation and non-bank competition are all forces changing the banking landscape, affecting how banks are structured, their technology investments, physical presence, ROE, and more.
 This panel convenes finance industry leaders with deep knowledge of the banking industry for an outside perspective on how banks are being re-shaped in response to these trends and what these changes mean for bank customers, markets, shareholders, and the financial system more generally.
 Panelists will also share their perspective and outlooks for the commercial banking landscape in the future.